 Rock or bounce baby around for a bit and watch them start to yawn and calm down getting them ready for a nap.

 Where should your baby nap?

-Newborns need a lot of sleep, however sleeping doesn’t always come as naturally as people think.
-There are many options regarding where to put baby down for daytime naps, but as with everything baby we must always keep in mind the safe sleep guidelines before our own preferences or how practical an option may be.
+Babies need a lot of sleep, however sleeping doesn’t always come as naturally as people think.
+There are many options regarding where to put baby down for daytime naps, but as with everything baby we must always keep in mind the s afe sleep guidelines before our own preferences or how practical an option may be.

 As babies get older, more and more naps tend to happen outside of the home: Remember naps on the go are the exception, not the rule!
 If baby doesn’t sleep as well outside of the house, that’s perfectly normal!
 Luckily there are some wonderful portable sleep tools to help parents along the way.